Macedonia (terminology)

 Historically, the region has presented markedly shifting borders across the Balkan peninsula.
 Geographically, no single definition of its borders or the names of its subdivisions is accepted by all scholars and ethnic groups.
 Demographically, it is mainly inhabited by four ethnic groups, three of which self-identify as Macedonians: two, a Bulgarian and a Greek one at a regional level, while a third ethnic Macedonian one at a national level.
 Linguistically, the names and affiliations of languages and dialects spoken in the region are a source of controversy.
-Politically, the rights to the extent of the use of the name Macedonia and its derivatives has led to a diplomatic dispute between Greece and North Macedonia.
-After using the provisional reference of the "former Yugoslav Republic of Macedonia" (FYROM), Greece and the then-Republic of Macedonia reached an agreement that the latter would change its name to North Macedonia.
+Politically, the rights to the extent of the use of the name Macedonia and its derivatives has led to a diplomatic dispute between Greece and the then-Republic of Macedonia, now North Macedonia.
+After using the provisional reference of the "former Yugoslav Republic of Macedonia" (FYROM), Greece and the then-Republic of Macedonia reached an agreement that the latter would change its official name to Republic of North Macedonia.
 It came into effect on 12 February 2019.